machal/cssmine-content/uvod.md

 What Is It About?
 -----------------

-The e-bbok consists of two parts:
+The e-book consists of two parts:

 **Contemporary Website Coding** – how the development of user interface has changed in recent years and what tools, technologies and approaches are nowadays commonly used.

-**CSS3 Reference Guide** – practical examples and traps to avoid in coder's everyday life.
+**CSS3 Reference Guide** – practical examples and traps to avoid in the everyday life of a coder.

 The Author
 ----------